Emotional Intelligence

 Key Takeaways

-• Emotional intelligence is the art of understanding and directing emotions effectively.
+• Emotional intelligence entails understanding and directing emotions effectively.

-• It includes self-awareness, self-management as well as social awareness and relationship management.
+• It encompasses self-awareness and self-management social awareness, relationship management.

-• Emotional intelligence is crucial for communication, relationships, decision-making, and leadership.
+• The ability to be emotionally intelligent is essential for communication, relationships, decision-making and leadership.

 Additional Information